def-mycroft/zero-lift-simulator/docs/main_notes_implementation.md

-# Dev Notes - Zero Lift Simulator
+# Initial Develop Description - Zero Lift Simulator

 ## Overview
 Zero Lift Simulator ("LiftSim") is an agent-based simulation of skier-lift dynamics at a ski resort.
 The goal is to model individual skier behavior interacting with constrained lift infrastructure over a simulated day.
 The system is built around an event-driven simulation engine where agents arrive, queue for a single lift, ride, ski down, and repeat.